vuciv/vim-bujo/README.md

 This plugin allows people to easily access and manage todo lists for their projects from vim.

-This plugin allows people to easily access and manage todo lists for their projects.

-You can access Todo lists of specific projects just by being inside of that git repo.
-In addition, you can access a general todo list from any folder.
+You can easily access and manage Todo lists of specific projects or a general Todo list.

 ## Installation